-Play is having fun!
 Children can play alone or with other children.
-In the first years of life, the 'wiring' of a child's brain is very important as it is this 'wiring' that builds the basic capabilities of the brain.
-In Kindy, the children will be exposed and introduced to many varying play experiences.
+In the first years of life the 'wiring' of a child's brain is very important as it is this 'wiring' that builds the basic capabilities of the brain.
+In Kindergarten the children will be exposed and introduced to many varying play experiences.

 During play, children put into action and practise the skills they have learnt.
-A great deal of our time at Kindy is spent engaging in purposeful, educational play.
+A great deal of our time is spent engaging in purposeful, educational play.